 Once upon a time, as a business owner, the biggest concern you probably had was, “who can I help next?” – tangible or intangible services, starting your own company was created out of the idea to solve some problem, right?
 Sure, you wanted to make money doing it, but the idea was birthed from the concept that YOU had something to offer the world, and by making it into reality, it would somehow make a difference?
 Am I right?
 Ok, maybe I am COMPLETELY off base, and that is not your story at all – if so, you can just stop reading this because nothing from this point forward will benefit you at all.
 But if there is any truth to what I am saying, keep reading.

 Fast forward to today – what has changed?
 PRACTICALLY EVERYTHING? – yeah, no freaking kidding!
 Many of the business owners that I talk to seem to have the same common theme.
-The concern for their company has taken a drastic shift from: “Who can I help?” to “Holy shit, what now?!?”
+The concern for their company has taken a drastic shift from: “Who can I help?” to “Oh no, what now?!?”

 First off, let me ask you: